combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 The template above is an example of a very simple agent.
 `LinearTemplate` is a template that runs templates in order.
 So, let's see child templates.
 First `MessageTemplate` is a static template to tell LLM what who they are, as you see `role` is set to `system` following OpenAI's convention.
-In this agent, Python script is passed to LLM and LLM returns the corrected Python script.
+In this agent, markdown is passed to LLM and LLM returns the cirrected markdown.
 Second `MessageTemplate` is a template that takes user's input. `{{content}}` is a placeholder that will be replaced by `runner`.
 This is where actual markdown is passed.
 As some of you may have noticed, this is `Jinja2` template syntax.
 We use Jinja to dynamically generate templates.
 Finally, `GenerateTemplate` is a template that runs LLM actually.
 So, the result is what we are looking for.